-Welcome to our useless, weekly feature where we dump a bunch of music we think you might like.
-This week’s edition includes legendary Japanese names such as Ryuichi Sakamoto, Joe Hisaishi, Nobuo Uematsu, and a recent obsession of mine: liquid drum & bass music.
+Welcome to Sunday Tunes, a weekly feature where we share some good tunes.
+This week we’re focusing on Japanese legends such as Ryuichi Sakamoto, Joe Hisaishi and Nobuo Uematsu.
+Plus, a recent obsession of mine: liquid drum & bass music.

 Ryuichi Sakamoto is an award-winning Japanese musician, singer, composer, record producer, activist, writer, actor and dancer.
 He is considered one of the most influential modern Japanese composers and has written music for films, anime and video games.
 Check out my three picks for Sakamoto below.